Unicorn Store: Reception

 On Rotten Tomatoes, 66% of critics have given the film a positive review based on 94 reviews, with an average rating of 5.96/10.
 The site's critics consensus reads, "It'll be best enjoyed by audiences with a high tolerance for colorful whimsy, but Unicorn Store is easy to like — and it suggests Brie Larson has a future behind the camera."
 Metacritic assigned the film a weighted average score of 44 out of 100 based on reviews from 16 critics, indicating "mixed or average reviews".

 Clarisse Loughrey of The Independent gave it a positive review, praising its "earnest emotion" and "joyous celebration of femininity."
 Leah Greenblatt of Entertainment Weekly rated it "B", and called it "A candy-coated, willfully quirky wisp of a film; like a Michel Gondry fantasy dipped in glitter and rainbow sprinkles."
 Tim Grierson of Screen International wrote "Both skewering and celebrating its adult protagonist's childlike wonder, Unicorn Store runs the risk of excessive whimsy at every turn.
 But Larson navigates through a cute story's clear limitations to deliver a film that's often quite funny."
+Tim Grierson of Screen International writes: Both skewering and celebrating its adult protagonist's childlike wonder, "Unicorn Store" runs the risk of excessive whimsy at every turn.
+But Larson navigates through a cute story's clear limitations to deliver a film that's often quite funny.